 If a renal artery is narrowed or blocked, your doctor will talk with you about your treatment options.
 Treatment depends on the cause of the blockage and severity of your blood pressure and kidney dysfunction.
 Mayo Clinic doctors work to reduce your risk of kidney failure, improve blood pressure and relieve narrowing in the renal arteries.

 Lifestyle changes, blood pressure medications and other medications to control cardiovascular risk factors can help some people prevent or slow the development of renal artery stenosis.
-Lifestyle changes such as eating healthy, exercising and smoking cessation are also important parts of treatment.
+Lifestyle changes such as eating healthy, being physically active and stopping smoking are also important parts of treatment.

 - Renal angioplasty and stenting.
 This procedure opens the narrowed arteries.
 During an angioplasty, your doctor threads a long, thin tube (catheter) through an artery to the affected area.
 The doctor inflates a balloon on the tip of the catheter and flattens the fat and cholesterol buildup (plaques) onto the artery walls.
 In most cases, your doctor also will place a small wire tube (stent) to keep your artery open.